PanchoK50/hello-world/README.md

 # hello-world
-learning how to create repository
+learning how to create repository.
-Hello, I am learning how to use GutHub so in the future I can upload my projects.
+Hello, I am learning how to use GitHub so in the future I can upload my projects.
 Thank you for comming by.
 Francisco